Stag’s Leap Wine Cellars

 Becoming part of a family of wineries has made many things possible for us.
 For one thing, our winemaking and viticulture teams have the benefit of a network of wineries and colleagues that are unrivaled in our industry.
 This network spans multiple continents and in the case of Antinori, goes back many generations.
 Access to that kind of expertise and experience and tapping into this vast pool of knowledge is something we are just starting to take advantage of.

-We’ve also taken a fresh look at the winery, replacing and adding equipment and upgrading buildings.
+We’ve also taken a fresh look at our Napa Valley winery, replacing and adding equipment and upgrading buildings.
 One piece of equipment our winemaking team is particularly excited about – and certainly one of our biggest investments in quality – is the Mistral Berry Sorting System, a new system for sorting just-harvested grapes as they enter into the winery.

 Although handpicking our fruit into small bins allows us to selectively harvest fruit from the vineyard, what is fondly referred to as MOG (material other than grapes) such as leaves, rocks, petioles and tendrils can get into the picking pan and subsequently the bin that is delivered to the winery.
 There is also other plant material, dried, undeveloped, or broken berries within a cluster, for instance, that a picker cannot eliminate.
 That’s where the Mistral comes in.
 Currently in use at only a few dozen wineries around the country, the Mistral is considered to be the most sophisticated system for ensuring that only the cleanest, purest berries end up in the winery’s crusher.